 The nation was shocked when a Southwest Airlines flight had to make an emergency landing in Philadelphia on April 17, 2018, after an engine blew up.
 Shrapnel took out a window and damaged the fuselage.
 At 30,000 feet, the Boeing 737 that was headed toward Dallas, was in serious trouble.
 This Southwest Airlines tragedy caused Jennifer Riordan, a married mother of two from New Mexico, to lose her life.
 Seven others were injured.

-National Transportation Safety Board Will Investigate Engine Mishap
+National Transportation Safety Board Will Investigate Engine Mishap in the Southwest Airlines Tragedy

 Goglia went on to state that engine failures do occasionally happen with Boeing 737s.
 “We’re pushing the engines to produce as much power as possible.
 We’re right on the edge.
 Sometimes they fail, and that’s why the containment ring is there.”